 Below, I will address the “worst of the worst” and let you be the judge on how much they affect the doctrines brought to us in the Holy Scriptures.

 The most famous one which could do the most damage – is of virtually no consequence at all.
 The passage is found in Mark 9:29 and though it actually does not affect doctrine – it “could” affect practice and that alone is what makes it stand out as the VERY WORSE of the WORST.

-This is the verse, Jesus addressed His disciples about a unique deliverance from demonic possession.
+This is the verse, where Jesus addressed His disciples about a unique deliverance from demonic possession.
 Many copies only have, “This kind only comes out by prayer” while others have “This kind only comes out by prayer and fasting”.

 While it could be argued that fasting is a type of prayer and therefore is not a discrepancy at all, I believe it is still a clear example of variant that could affect the practice of casting out certain demonic spirits and therefore is a real discrepancy and it should be noted that this one discrepancy is considered the most embarrassing textual variation in all of the copies of scripture.

 I don’t know about you, but I’m already feeling MUCH better about the reliability of my Bible!